Embanking of the tidal Thames: Stopping Dagenham Breach

-A special Act of Parliament was passed.
-Money was raised by a levy on shipping.
+A special act of Parliament, the Repair of Breach in Thames Bank at Dagenham Coal Duties Act 1713 (13 Ann. c.
+20) was passed.
+Money was raised by a levy on shipping and imported coal.
 Tenders were invited for a contract to fix Dagenham Breach at public expense.
 The winner was one William Boswell, who in 1714 agreed to do the job for a success fee of £16,300 (about £3 million today).
 Boswell employed an improved version of the landowners' method.
 Instead of sinking miscellaneous ships, he used mathematically regular chests weighted with stones.
 Furthermore, the chests had internal doors to allow the tide to ebb and flow freely while the spaces between were being sealed.
 Only when sealed would the doors be shut.
 Despite all his efforts Boswell failed for, no matter what he did, he could never get his chests flush with bed of the channel.

 A further tender was invited, which was won by Captain Perry.
 A lone wolf, he had been court-martialled and jailed for surrendering his ship too easily to the French, but afterwards pardoned.
 Perry agreed to fix the breach for £25,000.
 He adopted two simultaneous principles: